chinboon/ocfetchlogsd/README.md

 #### Examples

-To fetch all logs from all pods in OpenShift project 'dev-in' and service 'bsoi'
+To fetch all logs from all pods in OpenShift project 'sample' and service 'eap'

 ```
-ocfetchlogs.sh start ocp-console-rdc.np.ocp.standardchartered.com:8443 user password dev-in bsoi
+ocfetchlogs.sh start 10.1.2.2:8443 user password sample eap
 ```

-To fetch all logs from all pods from all services in OpenShift project 'st-nfs-in'
+To fetch all logs from all pods from all services in OpenShift project 'sample'

 ```
-ocfetchlogs.sh start ocp-console-rdc.np.ocp.standardchartered.com:8443 user password st-nfs-in
+ocfetchlogs.sh start 10.1.2.2:8443 user password sample
 ```

 #### Sample run outputs

 ```
 Ohs-MacBook-Pro:ocfetchlogsd chinboon$ ./ocfetchlogsd.sh start dev-in
-Logging into OpenShift Console 'https://ocp-console-rdc.np.ocp.standardchartered.com:8443' using 'devel4' with password *******
+Logging into OpenShift Console 'https://10.1.2.2:8443' using 'user' with password *******

-Using project 'dev-in'
+Using project 'sample'

 daemon started successfully